HeardLibrary/digital-scholarship/script/r/structures.md

 animal <- c("frog", "spider", "worm", "bee")
 ```

 Notice that in R, the assignment operator is `<-`, designed to look like a leftward pointing arrow since the data on the right is passed into the variable on the left.
-(One can also use the symbol `=` as the assignment operator, but `<-` is more typical.)
+(One can also use the symbol `=` as the assignment operator, but using `<-` is more typical.)

 ![](../images/create-vector.png)